 Just know that the hardest part of making your claim is proving how much cash was stolen.
 Policies typically have a limit on how much you can claim, and if you claim more than around $200, you will probably need to provide proof of a cashpoint or foreign currency exchange receipt.

-Even if you think your possessions aren’t worth stealing, don’t appear flashy enough to get attention, or you’re just zen enough not to be bothered should they wind up gone, being the victim of a crime can often leave you feeling like you’re missing more than the objects that were taken.
+Even if you think your possessions aren’t worth stealing, don’t appear flashy enough to get attention – being a victim of a crime can often leave you feeling like you’re missing more than the objects that were taken.

 Additionally, as nice and helpful as consulate staff can be, no one wants to spend their vacation hours sitting in a government office.

 To lessen your chances of having to cope with a crime, or, at least make the aftermath easier, here’s what to do:

 Know before you go.
 Simply doing a bit of research before you go can save you from getting into trouble abroad.
 Learn about potential trouble zones so that you can avoid them, as well as local laws and customs to keep from causing problems.
 If you can, learn enough of the local language to ask for help and be able to talk to the police.

 Make copies.
 Make two copies of all your important documents, including passports, travel reservations, visas, and IDs—make sure your passport copies are in color and have extra passport-size photos handy, too.
 Keep one copy of all items with you in a safe place, away from the originals, and the other with a trusted contact back home.
 To expedite replacing a stolen credit or debit card, make a copy of the front and back of the card and emergency number and be sure to keep this information secure.

 Don’t look like a tourist.
 Look like a local and not a target.
 Avoid flashing lots of cash, expensive jewelry or electronics, and don’t walk around with your passport hanging out of your back pocket.
 Not only does this make your passport easy to steal, but it also marks you as an easy target.